emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 ## Quick Start Tutorial

-This section introduces how to configure the SQL Server data bridge, covering topics like how to set up the SQL Server server, create data bridges and rules for forwarding data to SQL Server and test the data bridges and rules.
+This section introduces how to configure the Microsoft SQL Server data bridge, covering topics on how to install and connect to the Microsoft SQL Server, create database and data tables, install and configure ODBC driver, create data bridges and rules for forwarding data to Microsoft SQL Server, and test the data bridges and rules.

-This tutorial assumes that you run both EMQX and SQL Server on the local machine.
-If you have SQL Server and EMQX running remotely, adjust the settings accordingly.
+This tutorial assumes that you run both EMQX and Microsoft SQL Server on the local machine.
+If you have Microsoft SQL Server and EMQX running remotely, adjust the settings accordingly.

-### Install and Connect to SQL Server
+### Install and Connect to Microsoft SQL Server

-This section describes how to start SQL Server 2019 on Linux/MacOS using Docker images and use `sqlcmd` to connect to SQL Server and create databases and data tables.
+This section describes how to start Microsoft SQL Server 2019 on Linux/MacOS using Docker images and use `sqlcmd` to connect to SQL Server.
 For other installation methods of SQL Server, please refer to [SQL Server Installation Guide](https://learn.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server?view=sql-server-ver16).

 1. Install SQL Server via Docker, and then run the docker image.